India : Safety by CityIndia - safety as a country

 TRANSPORT & TAXIS RISK : MEDIUM

 Taxi drivers tend to be rude by not wanting to turn on their meter and determine the price themselves.
-Public transportation can be risky in terms of possibility of being robbed, particularly during the night.
+Public transportation can be risky in terms of the possibility of being robbed, particularly during the night.
 Due to the poor driving standards, it is not advisable to drive in Jaipur.
-Helmet is obligatory, if you decide to ride a motorbike or scooter.
+A helmet is obligatory if you decide to ride a motorbike or scooter.

 PICKPOCKETS RISK : HIGH

-India, as well as Jaipur is full of pickpockets who distract person’s attention.
-Using this strategy, tourists usually do not even notice that they have been robed.
+India, as well as Jaipur, is full of pickpockets who distract a person’s attention.
+Using this strategy, tourists usually do not even notice that they have been robbed.
 Among all Indian major cities, pickpocketing is the rarest in Jaipur.